Frequently Asked Questions

 What is the minimum age to snorkel or dive with Adrenalin Dive?

-A minimum of school age is recommended to come on board with Adrenalin for snorkeling.
-The child snorkeling rate is from under 12 years of age.
+A minimum of school age (6) is recommended to come on board with Adrenalin for snorkeling.
+The child snorkeling rate is from 6 to 12 years of age.
 A minimum age of 12 is required in order to SCUBA dive with us.

 I suffer seasickness, should I take any medication?

-Yes, all boats move.
-We have seasickness tablets for sale on board but if you require something stronger please check with your chemist prior to the trip.
-It is advisable to take one tablet the night before your trip, then one-two tablets (depending on your size) approx half an hour before you board the vessel.
+Yes, we recommend any passengers who may experience motion sickness take appropriate medication prior to the trip.
+We have preventative herbal seasickness tablets (Travacalm) for sale on board for $4 for 2 tablets, but if you require something stronger please check with your chemist prior to the trip.
+It is advisable to take one tablet the night before your trip, then one-two tablets (depending on your size) approx an hour before you board the vessel, always read and follow the medication guidelines.
 Please drink extra water on board to combat the effects of dehydration.

 What is the Environmental Management Charge (Reef Tax) and Mooring fee for?